Christina5P/rent-a-house/README.md

 # Testing

 ## Manual Testing

+* All pages were tested from mobile screen and upwards.
-* I have tested with Safari on Ipad
+* I have tested with the developer tool
-* I have tested with Safari on Iphone
+* I have tested click and drag the responsive window
 * I have tested all internal and external link
+* I have test that 404-page link the user to homepage
 * I have checked the contact form and its fields/ submit
 * I have tested with different browsers- Chrome, explorer, microsoft edge
-* I have tested the responsive through the diffrent device sizes in Chrome inspections window

 <hr>
 # HTML validator